bearhudson/OWAlert/README.md

     $ poetry install
     $ .venv/bin/python3 owawlert/main.py
     ```
 * Docker is the prefered way to run this script.
 Execute run.sh^ to build and launch a local instance which reads the environment variables from a .env file you will need to create.
-The format for is VARIABLE=VALUE
+The format for is

+    ```code
+    VARIABLE=VALUE
+    ```

     ```bash
     $ ./run.sh
     ```